graphql-dotnet/server/README.md

 }
 ```

-Middleware can be configured by passing a configuration delegate to `.AddAzureFunctionsMiddleware()`.
+Middleware can be configured by passing a configuration delegate to `new AzureGraphQLActionResult()`.
-Multiple schemas are supported by the use of `AddAzureFunctionsMiddleware<TSchema>()`
+Multiple schemas are supported by the use of `AzureGraphQLActionResult<TSchema>()`.
-and `AzureGraphQLActionResult<TSchema>`.
-However, there is no way to configure multiple
-endpoints for the same schema to have different configurations.
-It is also not possible to
-configure subscription support, as Azure Functions do not support WebSockets since it is
+It is not possible to configure subscription support, as Azure Functions do not support WebSockets
-a serverless environment.
+since it is a serverless environment.

 See the `Samples.AzureFunctions` project for a complete sample based on the
 .NET template for Azure Functions.